 The tanks were stationed on both sides of the Calumpit Bridge, on December 31st and January 1st. keeping the bridge open for the Southern Luzon forces.
 The defenders were attempting to stop the Japanese advance down Route 5 which would allow the Southern Luzon Forces to withdraw into Bataan.
 Platoons from B and C Company saw movement in the distance and opened fire.
 They later learned that they had knocked out five Japanese tanks.
 It was while doing this job that the defenders received orders to withdraw.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridge over the Pampanga River with half of the defenders withdrawing.
 Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a fierce attack by the 192nd Tank Battalion the Japanese were halted and the Southern Luzon Forces crossed the bridge.

-According to records kept at Hospital 2, Cabcaben, Charles was admitted on January 3, 1942, with a shrapnel wound to his chest.
+According to records kept at Hospital 2, Cabcaben, Charles – with at least one other member of B Company – was admitted on January 3, 1942, with a severe wound to his chest.
 The same hospital log shows that he died from his wound on February 3, 1942.
 Another record shows that he and other men who died at the hospital were buried in a cemetery in Mariveles.
+This cemetery would later be designated United States Armed Forces Cemetery #1 after the war.

 Frank Goldstein felt guilty over the death of Charles because he had promised Charles’s sister, Marie, that he would watch out for him.
 Charles’ family received word of his death on February 10, 1942.
 Frank and Charles had become friends when they discovered that they had lived around the corner from each other, in Chicago, before they were inducted.